SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 Although anyone can make money, the problem is getting others to accept it.
-Well you cannot do the latter unless by some force, either psychological persuasion (a parent issues their kids an IOU; or for a very short period a cryptotoken or baseball card) or directly (a hut tax, or fines and fees).
+Well you cannot do the latter unless by some force, either psychological persuasion (a parent issues their kids an IOU; or for a very short period a cryptotoken or baseball card fools allure) or directly (a hut tax, or fines and fees).

-If government permit private institutions to emit the public currency units, this is not good, they are giving a public power over to private interests.
+If governments permit private institutions to emit the public currency units, this is not good, they are giving a public power over to private interests.

 However, the public currency can be facilitated by private institutions who are